Review of the Collins COBUILD Advanced Learner's English Dictionary CD-ROM

 The setup program has an "install to hard drive" option.
 In our opinion, the option is necessary for every serious learner.
 Here's why:

 If you want to learn a lot of words, looking them up should be easy.
-If it's too hard, you will ignore many words because you will be scared of the time and effort (paper dictionaries are scary like that).
+If it’s too hard, you will ignore many words because you will be scared of the time and effort (do you like finding words in a huge book?).
 This means that your dictionary should be quickly available.
 You should be able to look up a word in a few seconds.
-An application on a CD is not "quickly available", because:
+An application on a CD is not “quickly available”, because:

 Conclusions